 Honk honk honk 📣!
 The horns never stop in Saigon.
 Traffic swerves in any direction so you'll have to be on full alert when you're walking the streets.
 Staying on the corner of a ward?
 Construction may start at 10pm so prepare your pillow sandwich with your head as the patty.

 It's 2 months into my move and in spite of these niggles, i'm loving it so far.
-The energetic craziness mixed with the warmth of the Vietnamese now makes me miss the city when i'm back visiting home.
+The energetic craziness mixed with the warmth of the Vietnamese makes me miss Saigon when i'm back in Singapore.

-"Why Vietnam?" most people, especially the Vietnamese, will ask; "My friend just moved to Singapore!".
+"Why Vietnam?" most people, especially the locals, will ask; "My friend just moved to Singapore!"
 And you're reading this because you wonder the same right?

 It's common knowledge that you'll learn the most when a business is growing fast.
 This has always been a key reason for joining a startup since the amount of work that needs to be done expands quicker than the rate at which you can hire good people.

 Now this principle should apply to geographical markets too.
 When I looked up estimated GDP growth rates adjusted for inflation over a 10 year period, I was pointed toward Africa or Asia.
 Watch the dark green zones in the chart below.

 From a regional angle, South Asia is top but it's worth noting that South East Asia (SEA) is starting to 'turn green' too with a real growth in 2018 which comes in 3rd.